Wii Remote: Design

 The Wii Remote assumes a one-handed remote control-based design instead of the traditional gamepad controllers of previous gaming consoles.
 This was done to make motion sensitivity more intuitive, as a remote design is fitted perfectly for pointing, and in part to help the console appeal to a broader audience that includes non-gamers.
-The body of the Wii Remote is 148 mm long, 36.2 mm wide, and 30.8 mm thick.
+The body of the Wii Remote is 147 mm long, 36.2 mm wide, and 30.8 mm thick.
 The Wii Remote model number is RVL-003, a reference to the project code-name "Revolution".
-The controller communicates wirelessly with the console via short-range Bluetooth radio, with which it is possible to operate up to four controllers at a distance of up to 10 metres (30 ft) from the console.
+The controller communicates wirelessly with the console via short-range Bluetooth radio, with which it is possible to operate up to four controllers at a distance of up to 30 feet (10 meters) from the console.
 The Wii Remote communicates with the Sensor Bar by infrared, providing pointing functionality over a distance of up to five metres (16 ft) from Wii Remote to Sensor Bar.
-The controller can be used in either hand; it can also be turned horizontally and used like a Famicom/NES controller, or in some cases (including Excite Truck, Sonic and the Secret Rings, Mario Kart Wii, and Sonic & Sega All-Stars Racing) as a steering wheel.
-It is also possible to play a single-player game with a Wii Remote in each hand, as in the Shooting Range game contained in Wii Play.
+The controller can be used in either hand; it can also be turned horizontally and used like a Nintendo Entertainment System controller, or in some cases (including Excite Truck (2006), Sonic and the Secret Rings (2007), Mario Kart Wii (2008), and Sonic & Sega All-Stars Racing (2010)) as a steering wheel.
+It is also possible to play a single-player game with a Wii Remote in each hand, as in the Shooting Range game contained in Wii Play (2006).